launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

 ## Environment variables

 All command line flags are available as environment variables following the "upper snake case" format, with a prefix of `LD_`.
-For example, the command line option `accessToken` may be set as an environment variable
+For example, the command line option `accessToken` may be set as an environment variable e.g. `export LD_ACCESS_TOKEN = 'myTestToken'`.

 ## YAML